berry-thawson/diff2html/README.md

 Using shell script for this task makes the script very slow for any non trivial files exceeding 10000 loc.
 I needed something like this and when I used EugenDueck's script I noticed the inherent vice.
 Also, there were some bugs in the the formatted output.
 And, when I used awk for this it resulted in more succint and readable script.
 Also for the big file I mentioned processing time reduced from 12 min 40 sec to 0.2 sec!

 ## Confession:
 I am just a passerby in scripting world and I don't claim any correctness of my opinions.
-This is the impression I got when I worked throgh this problems and it would really helpful for me if anybody could give some insights on these kind of scripts. thanks in advance.
+This is the impression I got when I worked through this problems and it would really helpful for me if anybody could give some insights on these kind of scripts.
+Thanks in advance.
-Also this script, the core funtionality of the mentioned script.
-And, other things are to be to be added.
+Also this script, the replicates the core funtionality of the mentioned script but by different means.
+Other things are to be to be added.
 Please feel free to give any suggestions.

 ## How it works:
 * To meke it easy for awk to process diff as single input we are labeling the input(+ - added, - - delete, * - same) by this: